liip/bootstrap-blocks-wordpress-plugin/readme.txt

 * Style: Choose the styling of the button.
 * Alignment: Horizontal alignment of the button.

+= Supported Bootstrap versions =

+This plugin supports Bootstrap v4 and v5 (experimental).
+The support for v5 is still flagged as experimental since this Bootstrap version is not officially released yet.
+The API could still change which could affect the options defined in this plugin.

+The version can be selected in the plugin settings (Settings > Bootstrap Blocks) or by defining the `WP_BOOTSTRAP_BLOCKS_BOOTSTRAP_VERSION` constant in the `wp-config.php` file:

+* Bootstrap 4: `define( 'WP_BOOTSTRAP_BLOCKS_BOOTSTRAP_VERSION', 4 );`
+* Bootstrap 5: `define( 'WP_BOOTSTRAP_BLOCKS_BOOTSTRAP_VERSION', 5 );`

 = Bootstrap library =

 Please be aware that this plugin does not include the Bootstrap library in your website.
 You need to do this by yourself.
 We decided not to include the library so that you can modify Bootstrap to your own needs before loading it.